Exploration-Lab/Eticor-Plus-Plus/README.md

 Eticor-Plus-Plus is a multicultural dataset to evaluate how large language models (LLMs) understand and respond to cultural etiquettes across different regions of the world.
 The project assesses three key dimensions:

 1. **Etiquette Sensitivity Task**: How well models understand appropriate vs. inappropriate cultural behaviors.
+Use classification *accuracy* and *f1-score* as metrics for comparison.
 2. **Etiquette Generation Task**: How consistent are the model's region-specific generated etiquette content and what words do they use to do so.
+Defined *Generation Alignment Score (GAS)* to measure consistency and used *Odds Ratio* for qualitative assesment of generated etiquettes.
 3. **Region Identification Task**: How models attribute etiquette statements to specific regions.
+Defined three novel metrics (*Preference Score (PS), Bias For Score (BFS) and Bias Score Pairwise (BSP)*) to measure the biased behavior of LLMs against low-resource languages.

 ## Dataset